-Baby acne is acne that develops on a newborn's skin.
-Baby acne can occur anywhere on the face, but usually appears on the cheeks, nose and forehead.
-Baby acne is common — and temporary.
+Baby acne is acne that develops on a newborn's skin — often on the face and neck.
+The condition is common and temporary.
 There's little you can do to prevent baby acne.
-Baby acne usually clears up on its own, without scarring.
+It usually clears up on its own without scarring.

-Baby acne is usually characterized by small red or white bumps on a baby's cheeks, nose and forehead.
-It often develops within the first two to four weeks after birth.
+Baby acne is small, inflamed bumps on a baby's face, neck, back or chest.
+It often develops within 2 to 4 weeks of birth.

 When to see a doctor